-2009 p2 qn 18 (b) Describe six ways in which the discovery of fire by Early Man improved his way of life

-- i.
-The fire was used to roast/ cook thus he stopped eating raw food - ii.
-Fire was used to provide warmth at night when it was cold - iii.
-Fire was used to provide light in the dwelling/ sites/ caves

-- iv.
-Fire improved hunting as man could use it to push animals to confined areas thus kill them easily. - v.
-Fire was used to frighten animals from man's dwelling places thus improved security - vi.
-Tool making was improved through the use of fire to harden sharpen tips of tools - vii.
-Communication between people living at different places was made possible by the of fire and smoke signals - viii.
-Early man preserved food by drying it over the fire - ix.
-Fire enabled man to harden pottery which was used for storage / cooking/ trade

-$(Any 6 \times 2 = 12 \text{ marks})$

-Regional Variation in Middle Stone Age of Africa (courtesy J.D.
-Clark)

-The new stone age (Neolithic)

-Name two hominids with who the New Stone Age was associated.

-- ➤ Homo sapiens - > Homo sapiens Sapiens.
+Fire was used to frighten/keep off dangerous animals.
+(Any 2x1=2marks) 2009 p2 qn 18 (b) Describe six ways in which the discovery of fire by Early Man improved his way of life The fire was used to roast/ cook thus he stopped eating raw food Fire was used to provide warmth at night when it was cold Fire was used to provide light in the dwelling/ sites/ caves Fire improved hunting as man could use it to push animals to confined areas thus kill them easily.
+Fire was used to frighten animals from man's dwelling places thus improved security Tool making was improved through the use of fire to harden sharpen tips of tools Communication between people living at different places was made possible by the of fire and smoke signals Early man preserved food by drying it over the fire Fire enabled man to harden pottery which was used for storage / cooking/ trade (Any 6 x 2 = 12 marks) Regional Variation in Middle Stone Age of Africa (courtesy J.D.
+Clark) The new stone age (Neolithic) Name two hominids with who the New Stone Age was associated.
+Homo sapiens Homo sapiens Sapiens.

 Describe the main tool whose use marked the New Stone Age.

 The New Stone age was marked by use of microliths i.e. small pieces of sharp stone fitted and glued into wood or bone handles, e.g. the Crescent or lunette.
 Several microliths were fixed together in wooden or bone shafts to make "composite" tools.

 Identify other tools that were used during the New Stone Age apart from Microliths.

+A arrowheads,

+Si ickles,

+Sı pears,

+В ows,

+A rrows,

+Sl lings,

+Н arpoons,

+K nives,

+S words,

+В one needles,

+D aggers.

+Desc cribe the culture of early Man during the new Stone Age with regard to:

+F Food and agriculture,

+Ι Language and religion.